Assisted Living & Self Help Centers

 2. Cheshire Homes

-The facilities are suitably equipped and offer single accommodation with full board and 24 hour care.
-Cheshire Homes are structured around community needs.
-Local Communities recognise the needs relating to persons with disabilities and approach Cheshire Homes to assist in meeting their needs.
+These facilities are suitably equipped and offer single accommodation with full board and 24 hour care.
+Cheshire Homes are structured around community needs, local communities recognise the needs relating to persons with disabilities and approach Cheshire Homes to assist in meeting their needs.
 The National Executive Committee formed from its list of members, manages the affairs of Cheshire Homes South Africa.